Our Unique Approach

 My education is rooted in Psychology, Spanish, and Social Work.
 I have broad cultural experiences having lived in 24 countries and studied in South Africa and Spain.
-My professional experiences include psychotherapy, AODA treatment, refugee resettlement and reunification, domestic violence, and child bereavement in a variety of settings such as outpatient treatment, community centers, children’s camps, and international crises centers.
+My professional experiences include psychotherapy, brainspotting, AODA treatment, refugee resettlement and reunification, crisis work, and child bereavement in a variety of settings.